-The Council's Executive consists of a Leader and between two and nine other Councillors.

-- The Leader is elected by full Council and will hold office in accordance with the Local Government and Public Involvement in Health Act 2007. - The other Executive Members will be appointed by the Leader who will decide their portfolios and also which executive functions will be discharged by full Executive, any of its Committees or any individual Executive Member or officers. - There are currently seven Councillors on the Executive.
+- The Council's Executive consists of a Leader and between two and nine other Councillors. - The Leader is elected by full Council and will hold office in accordance with the Local Government Act 2000, the Local Government and Public Involvement in Health Act 2007and the Localism Act 2011. - The other Executive Members will be appointed by the Leader who will decide their portfolios and also which executive functions will be discharged by full Executive, any of its Committees or any individual Executive Member or officers. - There are currently seven Councillors on the Executive.